aksingh1997/JPA/README.md

     1. mappedBy states that there is a variable/object with name student in another class which is annotated with @ManyToOne
     2. fetchType = Lazy => When Student object is loaded by JPA, lets say we did findById(), bookList will not be loaded unless we call getter method for this variable. fetchType = Eager => bookList gets loaded when we do findById() or similar query.
 Lazy approach is generally preferred and it is default on @OneToMany side.
-Behind the scenes, bookList is loaded by JPA using JOIN call.
+Behind the scenes, bookList is loaded by JPA using JOIN operation.
     3. cascadeType = All => It means if a student row is deleted, the book's row that refers to that studentId will also get delelted.
   - Book class @ManyToOne
     ``` java